Heart Failure Facts

 The medical term for swelling, usually of the legs, hands, and feet, when too much fluid builds up in the body tissues.
 It can signal many different diseases and conditions, including heart and circulation problems.

 A measure of how well your heart is pumping out blood.
-It’s used to diagnose and monitor HF.
+It’s used to diagnose and monitor Heart Failure.
 The ejection fraction for a normal heart ranges between 50 and 70.

 A disease where the blood flows too forcefully through the arteries.
 In time, this can stretch the artery walls beyond what’s healthy, which can damage the arteries.

 The heart muscle contracts, or squeezes, normally, but the ventricles don’t relax properly, which prevents them from filling completely.
 So the body fails to get all the blood it needs.

 The heart muscle does not contract, or squeeze, effectively or normally, so less oxygen-rich blood is pumped out to the body.